Introduction

 Conclusion

-It is creating entirely new categories of companies.
+It is creating new categories of companies.

-For founders, understanding this shift is essential.
+For founders, this shift is essential to understand.

 They will be built around it.